 Call scoring is the structured evaluation of recorded sales or support conversations using predefined performance criteria.
-It is designed to measure how effectively a representative executes a conversation, rather than simply how many calls they complete.
+It measures how effectively a representative executes a conversation, rather than simply how many calls they complete.

 In sales environments, call scoring evaluates factors such as discovery depth, objection handling, clarity of value messaging, tone, conversational control, and commitment to next steps.
 In customer support contexts, scoring may also assess resolution accuracy, empathy, compliance adherence, and overall service quality.